Course descriptions MCE

 MCE591 Capstone Design Project I [3-0, 3 cr.]
 This course covers selected engineering project using acquired technical knowledge, formal report, and presentation.
 Pre-requisites: Fifth-year standing and the consent of the instructor.

 MCE592 Capstone Design Project II [3-0, 3 cr.]
 This course covers advanced engineering project, using acquired technical knowledge, formal report, and presentation.
-Prerequisite: Final year standing and the consent of the instructor.
-Prerequisite: MCE591 Capstone Design Project I. .
+Prerequisites: Final year standing and the consent of the instructor; MCE591 Capstone Design Project I. .